nvpro-samples/vk_raytracing_tutorial_KHR/ray_tracing_animation/README.md

   helloVk.createCompPipelines();
 ~~~~

-In the rendering loop, after the call to `animationInstances`, call the object animation function.
+In the rendering loop, **before** the call to `animationInstances`, call the object animation function.

 ~~~~ C++
   helloVk.animationObject(diff.count());
 ~~~~

+**Note:** Always update the TLAS when BLAS are modified.
+This will make sure that the TLAS knows about the new bounding box sizes.

-:warning: **Note:**  At this point, the object should be animated when using the rasterizer, but should still be immobile when using the ray tracer.
+**Note:**  At this point, the object should be animated when using the rasterizer, but should still be immobile when using the ray tracer.

 ## Update BLAS